Narasimhavarman I: Military conquests

-Narasimhavarman I is claimed to be one of the Indian kings who never lost on the battlefield to their enemies.
+Narasimhavarman I is considered to be one of the Indian monarchs who never lost on the battlefield to their enemies.
+Pallava Empire attained its greatest extent during his reign.

-Pulakeshin II, a Chalukya king, had previously raided various northern Pallava provinces and forts.
+Chalukyan Emperor Pulakeshin II had previously raided various northern Pallava provinces and forts.
 However, he was unable to capture the Pallava capital of Kanchipuram.
 This led to a long conflict between the Chalukyas and the Pallavas.

-Pulakeshin II again attempted to seize the Pallava capital and undertook another expedition several years later.
+Pulakeshin II again attempts to seize the Pallava capital and undertook another expedition several years later.
 However, the Pallava reign had moved on to Narasimhavarman I by then.
 Narasimhavarman defeated the Chalukyas in several battles, including one at Manimangalam 20 miles to the east of Kanchipuram.
-The king states that he could see the back of his dreaded enemy as he tore apart his army.
-Encouraged by this victory, Narasimhavarman led his army along with his general Paranjothi and invaded Vatapi, successfully defeating and killing the Chalukya king Pulakeshin II in 642 CE.
+The Pallava monarch states that he could see the back of his dreaded enemy as he tore apart his army.
+Encouraged by this victory, Narasimhavarman led his army along with his general Paranjothi and attacked Vatapi, successfully defeating and killing the Chalukyan Emperor Pulakeshin II in 642 CE.
 The city was never a capital again.
-He returned victorious to Kanchipuram, and was given the title Vatapikondan (one who conquered Vatapi).
+He returned victorious to Kanchipuram, and was conferred the title Vatapikondan (lit.
+One who conquered Vatapi).